Rasquin/auction/README.md

 ### Existing Features

 **Apps** (backend) Each app was built in order to control a feature of the proyject.
 - Accounts app: It controls the user authentication through making an account for each of them.
 It consist of 5 views and 4 templates.
+Users can log in with their username or email.
+If they have missed their password they can request a new one.
+User can also register, check their profile and log out.
 - Artifacts app: Here is the items list for the auction.
 It has the artifact model.
 It contains 3 views and 2 templates.
 In the artifacts.html the user can see a list of all the artifacts with their price, a small description; if the artifact is on auction the user can see the current/minumun bidding and if the artifact is not on aution it will appear as sold.
 In the artifact.html the user can see all the characteristics of the respective artifact as well as the state of the bidding.
 - Bidding app: Here is where the bidding proccess happens.It has one view with logging of user required.
 It has no templates.
 Each time a new bidding is placed, the inmediate buying price is updated.
 The bidding has to be bigger than the minimun bidding price or than the current bidding.
 - Mybiddings app: In this app the user can see the artifactcs that he has won through the auction.
 He/she can also check if the artifact is paid or not.
 One view that renders to mybiddings.html